Shaoheng123/test/notes/Inversion of Control.md

 Benefits:
-decouple execution of task from implementation to switch greater modularity easier to test by isolatingg and testing dependencies, communicate through contracts
+decouple execution of task from implementation to switch greater modularity easier to test by isolating and testing dependencies, communicate through contracts

 How to achieve Inversion of Control
 Strategy Design Pattern, Service Location pattern, Factory pattern and Dependency Injection